Share on your favorite

 Seemingly - To seem or appear to be something.

-Think, Consider - To think or consider deeply, and to have a strong sense of wisdom.
+Think, Consider, Have an Idea - To think or consider something, or to have an idea.

-瑳 means "vivid, brightness."
+瑳 means "vivid, to polish, lovely smile."

-Bright And Vibrant - The color of a gem is bright and vibrant.
+Bright and Vibrant - The color of a gem is bright and vibrant.

 Polishing - To polish with an abrasive such as a file.